Sbozzolo/kuibit/docs/grid_data.rst

 arrays contains the coordinates along a fixed axis.
 For example, for the 2D grid, the first array will be the x coordinates, the second the y.
 Finally, with ``as_meshgrid=True``, the return value will be a NumPy meshgrid.
 This is useful for plotting.
-When ``as_shaped_array=True`` the return value is a NumPy array with the same shape as self and with values the coordinates.
+When ``as_same_shape=True`` the return value is a list of coordinates with the same shape of the grid itself, each element of this list is the value of that coordinate over the grid.
+This last one is the most useful way to do computations that involve the coordinates.

 To obtain a coordinate from a multidimensional index, just use the bracket operator (``box[i, j]``).